Rosamox (rosemary-based antioxidant)

 Frequently asked questions about Rosamox (rosemary-based antioxidant)

-Rosamox (rosemary-based antioxidant) is studied for helps preserve product freshness and antioxidant capacity, supplies food-grade rosemary diterpenes, supports a clean-label antioxidant approach.
-As a rosemary-based natural antioxidant, this ingredient helps protect lipid-rich foods and personal-care products against oxidative rancidity, supporting freshness and label-claim antioxidant activity in finished products that include it as an excip…
+Rosamox is researched primarily for Antioxidant, Hair, Skin & Nails, and Longevity.
+As a rosemary-based natural antioxidant, this ingredient helps protect lipid-rich foods and personal-care products against oxidative rancidity, supporting freshness and label-claim antioxidant activity in finished products that include it a…

-Reported potential side effects may include: Generally regarded as safe at culinary and label-claim antioxidant levels.
+For most healthy adults, Rosamox is well tolerated at studied doses.
+Reported effects can include: Generally regarded as safe at culinary and label-claim antioxidant levels.
 Allergic-type reactions to rosemary (Lamiaceae family) can occur in sensitive individuals.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+Rosamox is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: May influence cytochrome P450 enzyme activity at high concentrated rosemary extract doses.
+Possible interactions include: May influence cytochrome P450 enzyme activity at high concentrated rosemary extract doses.
 Theoretical interaction with anticoagulants such as warfarin via flavonoids and rosmarinic acid.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.

 References(2 citations)